ManyaWadhwa/EvalAgent/README.md

 (2) EA-Web: extracted from instructional web documents through retrieval and aggregation.

-These are then combined to produce the final output: **EA-Full** — a combined set of evaluation criteria sorted by their relevance to the user-prompt.
+These are then combined to produce the final output: **EA-Full**, a combined set of evaluation criteria sorted by their relevance to the user-prompt.

 To generate **EA-Full**, set up your config file (`criteria_gen_args.yaml`) like so:
 ```